jtpmath/jtpmath.github.io/_projects/1_project.md

 ---
 layout: page
 title:
-description: My first time taking measure theory from Folland's Real Analysis and Its Applications
+description: Measure theory as it is explained by Professor Folland.
 img:
 importance: 1
 category: work